top of page

 Director

-Annemarie is passionate and driven to ensure those with hearing loss can pursue a life worth hearing and staying connected.
-Growing up with a brother who has a severe hearing loss. and seeing the positive life-changing impact technology can have, motivated her to pursue a career striving for action and impact against the stigma associated with hearing loss.
-With the advancement of wearables, miniaturisation, AI and telehealth technology, she is excited to play a role in revolutionising the hearing industry.
+Annemarie is passionate and driven to ensure that those with hearing loss can pursue a life worth hearing and staying connected.
+Growing up with a brother who has a severe hearing loss. and seeing the positive life-changing impact technology can have, motivated her to pursue a career striving for action and impact against the associated stigma.
+With the advancement of wearables, miniaturisation, AI and telehealth technology, she is excited to play a role in revolutionising the industry.

 Jenna Turner